3 Ways Business Intelligence Adds Value to Your Legal Department

-Two thirds of business leaders believe that their companies must become more digitised in order to stay competitive.
-Yet, according to Gartner, 81% of Legal Departments in 2018 ‘are unprepared for digitalization’, jeopardising in the process their ability to manage risks and slowing internal processes.
-So, how can your Legal Department make the leap today?
+Two-thirds of business leaders believe that their companies must become more digitized in order to stay competitive.
+Yet, according to Gartner, 81% of legal departments in 2018 ‘are unprepared for digitalization’, jeopardizing in the process their ability to manage risks and slowing internal processes.
+So, how can your legal department make the leap today?
 The answer?
 Business Intelligence.

-BI is a dynamic and fast evolving market as demand from organisations to better grapple with and leverage critical and everyday data becomes more imperative.
-The value of BI is in its agility and intuitive capabilities to break down data to generate and analyse it quicker than more traditional methods currently in place in Legal Departments.
+BI is a dynamic and fast-evolving market as demand from organizations to better grapple with and leverage critical and everyday data becomes more imperative.
+The value of BI is in its agility and intuitive capabilities to break down data to generate and analyze it quicker than more traditional methods currently in legal departments.

-McKinsey & Company in a recent study which looked at digital reinvention found that ‘the digital winners’ consistently and ‘closely tie their digital and corporate strategies’ together.
-While Legal Departments are more reticent in adopting technology, they must in 2019 knuckle down and see technology as a key tool to increased growth.
-100% of the top ten Legal Firms surveyed by the PWC Annual Law Firms’ Survey 2018 responded that technology is a key challenge to growth in the next 2 years.
-For those who are slow to do so, figures point to a very downward spiral.
-According to data from Forrester notes that 25% of companies in 2019 will decelerate their digital efforts completely and lose market share.
+A study by McKinsey & Company that looked at digital reinvention found that ‘the digital winners’ consistently and ‘closely tie their digital and corporate strategies’ together.
+While legal departments are more reticent in adopting technology, they must knuckle down and see technology as a key tool to increased growth in 2019.
+PWC’s Annual Law Firms’ Survey 2018 showed that 100% of the top ten legal firms surveyed responded that technology is a key challenge to growth in the next two years.
+For those who are slow on the uptake, figures point to a downward spiral.
+According to data from Forrester, 25% of companies in 2019 will decelerate their digital efforts completely and lose market shares.

-So How Can BI Inform Data Driven Decisions?
+How Can Business Intelligence Inform Data Driven Decisions?

 1: Key Indicators

-DiliTrust Governance is a collaborative legal platform that has been designed to meet the requirements of the corporate legal professionals, particularly in terms of operational efficiency, productivity, security and functional business coverage.
+The DiliTrust Governance suite is a collaborative legal platform that has been designed to meet the requirements of corporate legal professionals, particularly in terms of operational efficiency, productivity, security, and functional business coverage.

-The tool has inbuilt BI functionalities so that users can access monitoring indicators in real time.
-It also offers standard and customizable dashboards, adaptable to the specific needs and features your department requires.
+The suite has inbuilt BI functionalities so that users can access monitoring indicators in real time.
+It also offers standard and customizable dashboards, adaptable to your specific needs and the features you and your team require.

 Examples of indicators that can be monitored via the tool include: